 - IV.
 Maggie Creek: The Maggie Creek project is located in Eureka County, Nevada. - (a) Acquisition Agreement: On August 20, 2015 the Company acquired the Maggie Creek project from Wolfpack Gold (Nevada) Corporation ("Wolfpack") in exchange for a 1.0% NSR royalty that can be bought down for US\$1.5 million, or fractions thereof at the pro-rata cost, at any time during the term of the agreement.
-In addition, a 2.0% NSR royalty is payable to EMX Royalty Corp. pursuant to a pre-existing deed of royalties. - (b) Option Agreement: On February 15, 2019, the Company entered into an earn-in agreement with Orevada Metals Inc. that was subsequently acquired by US Gold Corp. ("US Gold").
-Pursuant to the agreement, US Gold can earn a 70% interest in the project.
-The agreement was subsequently amended on December 17, 2019 to postpone the First and Second Work Obligation to June 15, 2021.
+In addition, a 2.0% NSR royalty is payable to EMX Royalty Corp. pursuant to a pre-existing deed of royalties. - (b) Option Agreement: On November 4, 2022, the Company entered into an option agreement with Nevada Gold Mines LLC ("NGM") whereby NGM can earn 100% interest in the Maggie Creek gold project.
+NGM's obligations under the terms of the agreement include: